SlimeVR/SlimeVR-Docs-Site/src/server/osc-information.md

 Now that you have the SlimeVR side set up, you can now connect VRChat to SlimeVR.

-**Please perform a full reset now if the app is running on your quest directly**
+**Please perform a full reset now if the app is running on your Quest directly**

 Open VRChat on your Quest.